Cutting emissions and building resilience to climate change

 Victoria’s Adaptation Action Plans

-Victoria's first set of Adaptation Action Plans will guide government action and help institutions, businesses and individuals to respond to our changing climate.
+Victoria's first set of Adaptation Action Plans are guiding government action and help institutions, businesses and individuals to respond to our changing climate.
 They will be updated every 5 years on the path to 2045.

 Each plan sets out: